-In the immediate aftermath of the attacks of September 11, 2001, Congress passed the Authorization for the Use of Military Force (AUMF), which granted sweeping warmaking powers to the President to use all "necessary and appropriate force" against "nations, organizations or persons he determines planned, authorized, committed or aided the terrorist attacks that occurred on Sept.
-11, 2001, or harbored such organizations or persons, in order to prevent any future acts of international terrorism against the United States by such nations, organizations or persons."62 In addition to allowing the President to exercise military force virtually anywhere in the world, this "authorization" was considered by many legal experts to be an unconstitutional delegation of the power to declare war by Congress to the President, who then would decide whether and when to wage war.
-63 The AUMF quickly became the purported basis and justification for administration policies of: extraordinary renditions, which often involved kidnapping and illegal and often secret detention of hundreds of persons declared to be suspects - many of whom were later found to have had no connection to terrorist activity; the use of "black sites" and torture methods; 64 indefinite and prolonged detentions; the use of military commissions at Guantánamo Bay; 65 secret electronic surveillance without a http://scholar.google.com/scholar_case?case=16581780212178521116&hl=en&as_sdt=2&as_vis=1&oi=scholarr.
+In the immediate aftermath of the attacks of September 11, 2001, Congress passed the Authorization for the Use of Military Force (AUMF), which granted sweeping war-making powers to the President to use all "necessary and appropriate force" against "nations, organizations or persons he determines planned, authorized, committed or aided the terrorist attacks that occurred on Sept.
+11, 2001, or harbored such organizations or persons, in order to prevent any future acts of international terrorism against the United States by such nations, organizations or persons."68 In addition to allowing the President to exercise military force virtually anywhere in the world, this "authorization" was considered by many legal experts to be an unconstitutional delegation of the power to declare war by Congress to the President, who then would decide whether and when to wage war.69 The AUMF quickly became the purported basis and justification for administration policies of: extraordinary renditions, which often involved kidnapping and illegal and often secret detention of hundreds of persons declared to be suspects - many of whom were later found to have had no connection to terrorist activity; the use of "black sites" and torture methods;70 indefinite and prolonged detentions; the use of military commissions at Guantánamo Bay;71 secret electronic surveillance without a warrant as required by the Constitution;72 and later for the use of drones to commit purportedly "targeted" killings of alleged or suspected terrorists outside of armed conflict and without evidence of an imminent threat.73 As described below, efforts to seek justice and accountability for violations of the human rights of victims of these policies have encountered obstacles judicially and politically.
+What is more worrying are reports that the current administration is debating whether the AUMF authorizes the use of all "necessary and appropriate force" to go after groups with little or no connection whatsoever to the organization responsible for the attacks of September 11, 2001.74